Since its launch in 2015, Google Search Console has changed a lot, giving webmasters more tools and reports to improve their websites.

 Basically, Google Search Console is designed to help site owners understand how Google sees their websites, as well as identify and fix issues in order to enhance their performance in search results.
 Being a great instrument for marketers, SEO experts, site administrators and web developers, Search Console is an indispensable tool to identify and resolve indexing issues, make sure that Google can crawl all the website pages, see which sites link back to their websites, troubleshoot mobile usability issues, and more.

 Taking into account a wide range of Search Console reports, it may be difficult to figure out where to start.
-We will be happy to help you handle all the essential GSC reports, from Performance to Mobile Usability, and explain how to use them for your SEO purposes.
+We will be happy to help you handle all the essential reports, from Performance to Mobile Usability, and explain how to use Google Search Console for SEO purposes.
 Let’s not wait around.

 First, get your website on Google Search Console